redis/docs/content/develop/connect/insight/rdi-connector.md

 <img src="../images/ri-rdi-pl-editor-autoc.png">

-While this isn't a replacement for the RDI documentation, it can help speed you along once you have basic familiarity with the building blocks of RDI pipeline files.
+While this isn't a replacement for the RDI documentation, it can help speed you along after you have basic familiarity with the building blocks of RDI pipeline files.

 Here's an example showing the SQL and JMESPath editor pane.
 Note the toggle in the bottom left corner of this editor pane.
 Clicking it allows you to select from: